 Furthermore, both are used in applications of information management for cataloguing and in search engines.
 However, several differences must be taken into account, specifically depending on their origin and purposes.
 Thesauri have been used for a long time in librarian contexts as indexing tools and controlled vocabularies.
 As such they are thought to represent knowledge in a less formal and comprehensive manner than ontologies.
-They are not characterized by a level of conceptual abstraction as ontologies, which are originated from philosophy and conceived as accepted and formal ways of describing knowledge domains2.
+They are not characterized by a level of conceptual abstraction as ontologies, which are originated from philosophy and conceived as accepted and formal ways of describing knowledge domains3.
 So difference between a concept and its lexicalization in a thesaurus is not clearly established.

 Moreover, other fundamental differences are related to their structures.
-As clearly described in [10], with respect to thesauri, ontologies are characterized by: (i) an explicit representation of the types of relationships; (ii) the use of powerful formalisms (e.g. axioms, relationships cardinality).
-These differences enable ontologies to reuse knowledge of a domain, make domain assumptions explicit, and allow access to and evolution of legacy data, as well as automated reasoning.
+As clearly described in [10], with respect to thesauri, ontologies are characterized by: (i) an explicit representation of the types of relationships; (ii) the use of powerful formalisms

-1 Thesauri are defined as "controlled and structured vocabulary in which concepts are represented by terms, organized so that relationships between concepts are made explicit, and preferred terms are accompanied by lead-in entries for synonyms or quasi-synonyms" [12].
+2 Thesauri are defined as "controlled and structured vocabulary in which concepts are represented by terms, organized so that relationships between concepts are made explicit, and preferred terms are accompanied by lead-in entries for synonyms or quasi-synonyms" [12].

-2 Ontologies consist of a set of definitions of classes, properties, and individuals, together with a set of axioms expressing the relations between classes and properties, and a set of facts about particular individuals.
+3 Ontologies consist of a set of definitions of classes, properties, and individuals, together with a set of axioms expressing the relations between classes and properties, and a set of facts about particular individuals.